facebook/FAI-PEP/README.md

   --android_dir ANDROID_DIR
                         The directory in the android device all files are pushed to.
+  --ios_dir IOS_DIR     The directory in the ios device all files are pushed
+                        to.
   --backend BACKEND     Specify the backend the test runs on.
   -b BENCHMARK_FILE, --benchmark_file BENCHMARK_FILE
                         Specify the json file for the benchmark or a number of benchmarks
+  --command_args COMMAND_ARGS
+                        Specify optional command arguments that would go with the main benchmark command --cooldown COOLDOWN   Specify the time interval between two test runs.
-  -d DEVICES, --devices DEVICES
+  --device DEVICE       The single device to run this benchmark on -d DEVICES, --devices DEVICES
                         Specify the devices to run the benchmark, in a comma separated list.
 The value is the device or device_hash